A Guide to Restaurant Workers’ Comp Insurance

 Additionally, the floors should be cleaned periodically each day to ensure they are safe.

-You should also use “wet floor” signs to help let your employees know that the floors are slippery.
+You should also use “wet floor” signs to help remind your employees that the floors are slippery.
 They can be more cautious, and it can help reduce falls.

 It is also a good idea to have a first aid kit located in the restaurant in an area that is easy and quick to access.